Telangana: Language

-Religion
+Religion and culture

-According to the 2011 census, Hindus form 85.1% of the State's population.
+According to the 2011 census, Hindus form 85.1% of the state's population.
 Muslims form 12.7% and Christians form 1.3%.

+Religious edifices like the Lakshmi Narasimha Temple in Yadadri Bhuvanagiri district, Makkah Masjid in Hyderabad, the ancient Bhadrakali Temple and Govinda Rajula Gutta in Warangal, Alampur Jogulamba Temple in Jogulamba Gadwal district and Medak Cathedral in Medak District, Kondagattu Anjaneya Swamy Temple in Jagtial District, Kothakonda Veerabhadra Swamy Temple, Lord Shiva temple in Vemulawada of Rajanna Sircilla district are several of its most famous places of worship.
+Buddhism also flourished in the region and many Aramams can be found.

+Hyderabadi cuisine and Kakatiya architecture both from Telangana, are on the list of creativity UNESCO creative city of gastronomy and UNESCO World Heritage Site.

+The cultural centers of Telangana, Hyderabad and Warangal, are noted for their wealth and renowned historical structures – Ramappa Temple (UNESCO World Heritage Site), Charminar, Qutb Shahi Tombs, Falaknuma Palace, Chowmahalla Palace, Warangal Fort, Kakatiya Kala Thoranam, Thousand Pillar Temple and the Bhongir Fort.

 Literacy

 According to the 2011 census, Telangana's literacy rate is 66.46%.
 Male literacy and female literacy are 74.95% and 57.92%, respectively.
 Hyderabad district has the highest literacy rate with 80.96% and Mahabubnagar district has the lowest with 56.06%.

-In a 2019 report, the Key Indicators of Household Social Consumption on Education in India, by the Ministry of Statistics and Programme Implementation, Telangana has a literacy rate of 72.8% which is the fourth lowest of large states.
+In a 2019 report, the Key Indicators of Household Social Consumption on Education in India, by the Ministry of Statistics and Programme Implementation, Telangana has a literacy rate of 72.8% which is the fourth lowest among large states.
 It also has the second lowest literacy rate among rural women at 53.7%.
 37.1% of the population aged 3–35 years received free education at pre-primary and higher levels in Telangana.

 Administrative divisions

 The state is divided into 33 districts.
 The latest two new districts, Mulugu and Narayanpet, were formed on 17 February 2019.
 The districts are divided into 70 revenue divisions which are further divided into 584 mandals.
+There are a total of 10,909 revenue villages in the state.
+Each district is administered by a District Collector, each revenue division is headed by a Revenue Divisional Officer, and each mandal is managed by a Mandal Revenue Officer.
+Each village in every mandal is administered by a Village Revenue Officer (VRO) under the supervision of the Tahsildar (MRO).

 The districts in the state are:

+Local governments

 There are a total of 12 cities in the state.
 Hyderabad is the biggest city in the state and 4th largest city in India.
-There are 13 municipal corporations and 132 municipalities in the state.
+There are 13 municipal corporations and 132 municipalities in the state for urban governance.
+Each local body has its own elected councils and members and executive staffs for governance and administration.

+There are 12,777 gram panchayats, 566 mandal praja parishads, and 31 zilla praja parishads in the state for rural governance.